Environmental sustainability

 Water consumption & sea-water cooling

 Production of Omega-3 concentrates requires cycles of heating and rapid cooling.
-In 2022, we invested in equipment that enabled us to switch from cooling with potable water to seawater.
+In 2022, we invested in plant that enabled us to switch from cooling with potable water to seawater.
 The self-contained system pumps in crystal-clear seawater from the fjord next to our factory, uses it for cooling, and then returns it to the fjord in its original pristine condition.
-The temperature of fjord water is stable and cold all year round, making it ideal for this purpose.
+The temperature of fjord water is stable and cold all year round, making it ideal for cooling.

-The new system has reduced the consumption of potable water in our factory by 57% and aligns us with SDG target 6.4, to increase water-use efficiency and ensure potable water supplies.
+The new system has reduced freshwater consumption in our factory by 65% and aligns us with SDG target 6.4, to increase water-use efficiency and ensure freshwater supplies.

 Future goals